FASHION FILM AND MOTION FOR BRANDS

 You come to us with an idea.
 Sometimes that’s a full deck, sometimes a single line and a reference.
 Either way, we start by understanding what the film has to do and who it’s for.

 We talk it through properly.
 What the film is for, where it will live, the look you’re after, and the budget it has to work within.
-This is where we get under the skin of the brief and start shaping it.
+This is where we pin down the brief and start shaping it.

 We turn the brief into a treatment, with concept, mood and structure, then cost it against location, crew, casting and kit.
 Once it’s signed off, we scout, cast and lock the schedule.
 Nothing goes to camera before this is right.